 Cape Town is a haven for those who love the great outdoors, but you don’t even need to venture out of the city to get fresh air.
-The city has a number of gorgeous parks and public spaces where locals can go to kick back.
+The city has a number of gorgeous parks and public spaces where locals and visitors can go to kick back.
 The city is proud of its parks and does a great deal to keep them clean and safe.

-Here are our favourites of the Mother City’s green spots:
+Here are our favourite green spots in the Mother City.

 The Company’s Garden

 Just down the road (quite literally) from De Waal Park is the historic Company’s Gardens.
 They are home to an incredibly diverse array of plant and bird life, and famous for the cheeky little squirrels who will eat nuts right from your hands.
 The park’s sun-soaked lawns are a favourite lunch time sanctuary for those working in the city.

 De Waal Park

 Located in Oranjezicht in the City Bowl, De Waal Park is a favourite among parents and dog owners who enjoy this relaxed, safe space to retreat from the bustle of the city.
 Numerous concerts—mostly free—are held in the park during the summer months.

 A favourite among Capetonians is the Green Point Urban Park.
 The park spreads out from Cape Town Stadium towards Sea Point and includes gardens, cycle paths, a biodiversity nursery, a playground, and beautiful lawns where you will see many a Capetonian relaxing after work.

 The Maynardville Park is famous for its open-air theatre, a favourite outing for locals during the summer months.
 The park’s picnic-perfect shady lawns, water feature, and children’s playground make it a great place to spend an afternoon with the family.